-Once the road to Exit Glacier is snow-covered and closed to cars, it is accessible by cross-country skis, snowmobile, or dog sled.
+Once the road to Exit Glacier is snow-covered and closed to cars, it is accessible by fat bikes, cross-country skis, snowmobile, dog sled, and more.
 Winter recreation generally starts in early November and the snow can last into May.
 This can vary greatly from season to season, so be sure to check on current conditions before starting out.

 Winter is one of the best times of year to spot moose at Exit Glacier.
 Enjoy viewing them from a distance, since they are likely to be stressed in this season of food scarcity.

-Facilities: A warming hut with firewood and benches is available for day use.
-The Willow Public Use Cabin can be rented by the night, providing visitors with a once-in-a-lifetime winter backcountry experience.
+The Willow Public Use Cabin, in the Exit Glacier Area, can be rented by the night, providing visitors with a once-in-a-lifetime winter backcountry experience.

-Snow Coach: A commercial snow coach, operated by Adventure Sixty North, provides scenic tours and guided snowshoe walks, and passengers can be dropped off to enjoy winter activities on their own.
-The park has authorized four round-trips per day and no commercial services Tuesday through Thursday after 1 p.m.
-Costs and additional information regarding the service can be found at www.adventure60.com/WINTERACTIVITY.html.
+Winter shuttle service, operated by Adventure Sixty North, is authorized to provide scenic tours and guided snowshoe walks.
+Passengers can also be dropped off to enjoy winter activities on their own.
+Costs and additional information regarding the service can be found at Adventure Sixty North's website.

 Accessing the fjords and tidewater glaciers during the winter can be very challenging.
 Weather in the Gulf of Alaska during winter can be cold and unpredictable.
 In addtion, most commercial boat tours are only available from mid-March to late-September.
 You can get a list of tour boat opperators from the Seward Chamber of Commerce if you are interested in seeing who might be providing winter tours.